slopezjur/VoiceCallTranslator/README.md

 With this
 we make sure that the folder is not cleaned at each startup.

 To extract the audios we only need to use ADB.
-Example command:
+Windows example command:

 ```bash
 .\adb -s adb-example-device pull '